diamond-org/flask-diamond/docs/facets.rst

 Next Steps
 ----------

-Now that you know what facets are, learn how to use them by :doc:`writing_an_application_with_flask-diamond`.
+Now that you know what facets are, learn how to use them by :doc:`writing-an-application`.